marc-gilles/marc-gilles.github.io/content/authors/admin/_index.md

 ## About Me

-I am a behavioural ecologist with a particular interest in avian olfactory communication.
+I am a behavioural ecologist with a particular interest in <mark>avian olfactory communication</mark>.
 My research combines chemical analyses, multivariate statistics and behavioural experiments to investigate whether birds use odours in various contexts, such as mate choice, parent-offspring recognition, camouflage and predator deterrence.

-<mark>🔎 **Currently applying for third-party funding and looking for a postdoc position!**</mark>
+🔎 **Currently applying for third-party funding and looking for a postdoc position!**